muxinc/nextjs-video-ai-workflows/context/design-explained.md

 ### Status / progress callouts (async work)

+Different treatment for Level 2 vs Level 3:

+**Level 2 (single-step status)**:

-- A bordered, white panel that reads like a “system message”.
+- A bordered, white panel that reads like a "system message".
 - Left-aligned spinner + short status string.
+- Simple states: Queued → Running → Ready / Failed
-- Keep copy functional and specific (e.g. “Extracting clips (10 remaining)…”).
+- Keep copy functional: "Translating captions to Spanish…"

+**Level 3 (multi-step status)**:

+- A bordered panel showing the **pipeline** of steps.
+- Each step has its own status indicator (pending, running, complete, failed).
+- Current step is highlighted; completed steps show checkmarks.
+- Example: "✓ Translating captions → ✓ Dubbing audio → ● Rendering video → ○ Uploading"

 Rules:

 - No full-screen loaders unless absolutely necessary.
 - Prefer inline progress in-context with the action that started it.
-- Always show the “what will happen next” line when possible (e.g. “When ready, captions will appear in the player selector.”).
+- Always show the "what will happen next" line when possible (e.g. "When ready, captions will appear in the player selector.").
+- For Level 3, make the multi-step nature visible—this is a key teaching moment.

 ### Disclosure panel (“How it was made”)